 All families gather and light ground lamps, exchange expensive gifts and share delicious sweets prepared only for this festival.
 Let’s go through the history of Diwali quickly.

 Diwali’s history goes back to the ancient Indian period.

 There are several believes going around this festival and the most resounding one is that Diwali celebrates the return of Lord Rama with Goddess Sita to the kingdom of Ayodhya after his 14-year-long exile and vanquishing the demon-king Ravana.

-To show the joy of their king’s return, the people of Ayodhya illuminated the entire kingdom with earthen lamps and that’s why Diwali is known as the festival of lights.
+The people of Ayodhya illuminated the entire kingdom with earthen lamps to show the joy of their king’s return.
+So, Diwali is known as the festival of lights.

 We know Diwali is based on Hindu mythology.
 But many other religions also celebrate in their own way.
 This festival finds importance in religions such as Jainism, Sikhism and Buddhism along with Hinduism.